SovietComrad/SkinPack/README.md

 # FOR CIVILIAN SKINS:
 Civilians may edit their skins to their desire by the following conditions:

 You may change accessories such as: skin colour, hair colour, hair length, clothing colour, or submit your own to the *Ministry of the State* government building, for review if you please.
-Deliberate irresponsibility with editiing (such as scribbling all over the skin) will be met with punishment, in order to keep the clothing environment as realistic as possible
+Deliberate irresponsibility with editting (such as just scribbling all over the skin) will be met with punishment, in order to keep the clothing environment as realistic as possible.
+If approved you will be given the online adress instruction for apropriation, if approved.

 # FOR MILITARY/GOVERNMENT OFFICIAL USE: